MCP servers

 For public MCP servers that do not require authentication, skip this step.

-2. Configure in agent.yaml
+2. Configure in moat.yaml

 mcp: